acg/dream-deploys/README.md

 #### How does the zero downtime part work?

 This brings us to Unix trick #1.
 If you keep the same listen socket open throughout the deployment, clients won't get `ECONNREFUSED` under normal circumstances.
-The kernel places them in a listen backlog until our server calls `accept(2)`.
-This means however that our server process can't be the thing to call `listen(2)` if we want to stop and start it, or we'll incur visible downtime.
-Something else -- some long running process -- must call `listen(2)` and keep the listen socket open across deployments.
+The kernel places them in a listen backlog until our server gets around to calling `accept(2)`.

+This means, however, that our server process can't be the thing to call `listen(2)` if we want to stop and start it, or we'll incur visible downtime.
+Something else – some long running process – must call `listen(2)` and keep the listen socket open across deployments.

 The trick in a nutshell, then, is this: